-- 23 MAC Area preparedness levels will be monitored and managed by the Cal Fire California - Northern Region (CNR) and federal agencies' Operations Northern California (ONC) in Redding, - 25 hereafter referenced as North Ops, and the CAL FIRE Southern Region (CSR) and federal agencies' - Operations Southern California (OSC) in Riverside, hereafter referenced as South Ops, for Preparedness - Levels 1, 2, and 3.
-The determination of these levels will represent a consensus of the Interagency - 28 Coordinators from the Forest Service, Department of Interior, Governor's Office of Emergency - 29 Services, Fire and Rescue Branch, and California Department of Forestry and Fire Protection.
-CWCG - 30 will be kept appraised of changes in levels.
-The GACC will contact the Chair of CWCG to recommend - 31 moving above Preparedness Level 3.
-The Chair of CWCG will contact the members or representatives - 32 to develop consensus on the recommendation, and report the result to the GACC.
-CWCG does not need - to convene for moving from Preparedness Level 4 to Preparedness Level 3.
+23 MAC Area preparedness levels will be monitored and managed by the CAL FIRE California Northern Region (CNR) and federal agencies' Operations Northern California (ONC) in Redding, 24 25 hereafter referenced as North Ops, and the CAL FIRE Southern Region (CSR) and federal agencies' 26 Operations Southern California (OSC) in Riverside, hereafter referenced as South Ops, for Preparedness 27 Levels 1, 2 and 3.
+The determination of these levels will represent a consensus of the Interagency Coordinators from the Forest Service, Department of Interior, CAL OES Fire and Rescue Branch, and 28 29 CAL FIRE.
+CWCG will be kept appraised of changes in levels.
+The GACC will contact the Chair of CWCG to recommend moving above Preparedness Level 3.
+The Chair of CWCG will contact the 30 members or representatives to develop consensus on the recommendation, and report the result to the 31 32 GACC.
+CWCG does not need to convene for moving from Preparedness Level 4 to Preparedness Level 33 3.